photokandyStudios/PKNativeControls/readme.md

 navigationBar.pop ();
 ```

+Note: When pushing and popping navigation items, be careful not to do anything else with a navigation bar or item
+during the animation process, or you will corrupt the view hierarchy.
+As iOS animations are fixed-duration, it's best
+to delay about 400ms (maybe a little longer) to get around any corruption.

+Navigation items can fire events when they are popped and pushed with the `pop` and `push` events.

 ### Bar Buttons

 Bar buttons can be added to navigation items and tool bars.
 They can be a text label or